 But if you’re sensitive to THC or otherwise need to avoid it completely, you’ll want to buy broad-spectrum or CBD isolate tinctures, which are THC-free.
 Unfortunately, it’s not possible to make CBD isolate yourself from hemp flower, at least not without specialized equipment.

 Another potential downside is that it’s almost impossible to precisely calculate potency with homemade tinctures.
 They’re also made with alcohol, which can cause a burning sensation and shouldn’t be held under the tongue like oil-based tinctures.

 If you’re sensitive to alcohol, it may be best to buy a CBD oil tincture instead.
 These are usually made with a carrier oil, like hemp seed oil or MCT oil, rather than alcohol.
 Some people also find the taste of DIY CBD tincture mixes well with lemon-lime soda or drinks with similar flavor profiles.

-Closing thoughts on making CBD oil
+Closing thoughts: is making CBD oil at home hard?

 As you can see, making your own CBD tincture from hemp flower is pretty straightforward.
 It’s easy to use, too; simply add a few drops to any food or drink, or ingest it directly.

 It may take some trial and error to figure out how much to use to find relief, but making your own tincture is undoubtedly the best way to experience the powerful health benefits that CBD-rich hemp flower has to offer.